 Storage/Travel/Short Term Deployment Case

 Intended to hold everything in our "Grab and Go" kit; a D500x, 25' cable, and mic capsule.
 We have cut a small groove in the lid for you so the mic cable can exit.
 Plastic, weather resistant, lightweight construction and stackable.
-Select size in shopping cart: "small" for normal deployments, "large" if you require using the external battery for deploying more than 12 nights between servicing.
-Large box shown with accessory tray.
+Large box can also hold the external battery for longer deployments between servicing.

 D500x External Power